The Lego Movie: Box office

-The Lego Movie grossed $257.8 million in the United States and Canada and $210.3 million in other territories, for a worldwide total of $468.1 million.
+The Lego Movie grossed $258 million in the United States and Canada and $212.8 million in other territories, for a worldwide total of $470.7 million.
 Deadline Hollywood calculated the film's net profit as $229 million, accounting for production budgets, marketing, talent participations, and other costs; box office grosses and home media revenues placed it third on their list of 2014's "Most Valuable Blockbusters".

 In the United States and Canada, The Lego Movie was released with The Monuments Men and Vampire Academy on February 7, 2014.
 It earned $17.2 million on its first day, including $425,000 from Thursday night previews.
 During its opening weekend, the film earned $69.1 million from 3,775 theaters.
-This made it the second-highest February opening weekend, behind The Passion of the Christ.
+Upon its debut, it achieved the second-highest February opening weekend, behind The Passion of the Christ.
 The Lego Movie attracted a mostly diverse audience, with about 64 percent for Caucasians, Hispanic 16 percent, African-American 12 percent, and Asian 8 percent, as well as 41 percent being under 18 years of age.
 Its second weekend earnings dropped by 28 percent to $49.8 million, and followed by another $31.3 million the third weekend.
+The latter made it the second-highest third weekend for any animated film, trailing only behind Shrek 2.
 The Lego Movie completed its theatrical run in the United States and Canada on September 4, 2014.

 Worldwide, The Lego Movie earned $69.1 million in its opening weekend in 34 markets.
 On its opening weekend elsewhere, the top countries were the United Kingdom ($13.4 million), Australia ($5.7 million), Russia ($3.9 million), Mexico ($3.8 million), and France ($3.1 million).
 The film had the strongest start for a non-sequel animated film in the United Kingdom ahead of The Simpsons Movie and Up.
 It would remain as the country's highest opening weekend for a 2014 film until it was surpassed by The Amazing Spider-Man 2 that spring.
 As of March 2022, its top international markets were the United Kingdom ($57 million), Australia ($20 million), and Germany ($13.1 million).